zarazinsfuss/cyberparadism-manifesto/README.md

 We believe that technology can be a powerful force for good, when used in a responsible and thoughtful way.
 By harnessing the power of technology, we can create a world of abundance and prosperity, where all individuals have the opportunity to thrive and reach their full potential.

-At the heart of Cyberparadism is a commitment to sustainability and the responsible use of natural resources.
-We recognize that our current economic and social systems are not sustainable, and that we must embrace new approaches that promote environmental conservation, social justice, and economic equality.
+At the heart of Cyberparadism is a commitment to preservation and embetterment of life through the keen pursuit of science and the positive use of technology.
+We recognize that our current economic and social order needs to adapt, and that we must embrace new approaches to democratize a pristine way of life.

 We believe that the future of technology lies not in the pursuit of profit or power, but in the pursuit of a higher purpose.
 Through the responsible use of technology, we can create a world where abundance and prosperity are available to all, where we live in harmony with nature, and where we work together to achieve shared goals.